hornta/github-worker/README.md

 First you have to install the SQL schema.
 Import the contents of schema.sql to your database.

-Make sure you have passed the correct arguments for your database connection and Github API token, or if you prefer having it in environment variables
+Make sure you have passed the correct arguments for your database connection and Github API token, or if you prefer having it in environment variables.

 ## Usage
 ```js